-Important: When first installed the unit will be empty.
-It is essential the unit should contain water before the elements are switched on.
-As this unit has electronic control, it is vital that the commissioning procedure is followed.
+Important: When first installed the heater can will be empty.
+It is essential the can should contain water before the elements are switched on.
+As this unit has electronic control, it is vital that the commissioning procedure is followed as instructed.
 Failure to carry out this operation will result in damage to the unit and will invalidate the guarantee.

-KEY TO MAIN COMPONENTS
+KEY TO MILLENNIUM COMPONENTS

-inside unit (fig.1)
+Inside unit (fig.1)